-As at the date of signing the Directors' Report and throughout the financial year ended 30 June 2015, the HR & Remuneration Committee has comprised at least three members, all of whom were Non-Executive Directors and the majority of whom were independent Directors.
+Throughout the 2016-17 financial year, the HR & Remuneration Committee has comprised at least three members, all of whom were Non-Executive Directors and the majority of whom were independent Directors.
 At all times during the financial year the Chair of the Committee has been an independent Non-Executive Director.

-The HR & Remuneration Committee met six times during the year.
-Details of these Directors' attendance at Committee meetings are set out in the Directors' Report on page 18.
+The HR & Remuneration Committee met five times during the year.
+Details of the Directors' attendance at Committee meetings are set out in the Directors' Report on page 14.
 The Committee may extend an invitation to any person to attend all or part of any meeting of the Committee that it considers appropriate but no executive may be present when the Committee considers that person's remuneration.